| The boxes on the VAT Return are

 of the VAT Return for the period.
 This calculation block

-may be used for either outputs or inputs.
+may be used for either outputs or inputs. | Note that AlphaVAT does not provide

 a specific calculation block for cross-border supplies of services.